BroadcastGames/son_of_hunkypunk/README.md

 Testing on x86_64 Tablet, Android 5.1 X80 Pro, reveals odd behavior:

 1. even though System.getProperty("os.arch") shows x86_64, it seems to only load 32bit x86.
+How do you really know which is loaded?
-2. deleting the x86 but not x86_64 from jniLibs (and verify missing from apk zip) results in it shifting to arm7l for System.getProperty("os.arch")
+2. deleting the x86 but not x86_64 from jniLibs (and verify missing from apk zip) results in it shifting to arm7l for System.getProperty("os.arch").
+Conclusion: os.arch is the selected runtime fallback, not the actual hardware capability.

-For now, the solution seems to be to make sure jniLibs has no 64bit binaries.
+For now, the solution seems to be to make sure jniLibs has no 64bit binaries until the the code for C <--> Java is properly 64-bit safe.
 This forces the target device to run in 32-bit for the C code.

-NOTE: Twisty seems to work fine with two interpreters on Android 64bit, so the issue seems to be here in how SOHP passes pointers between C and Java.
+NOTE: Twisty seems to work fine with two interpreters on Android 64bit tested on Intel x64 tablet and Blu arm64, so the issue seems to be here in how SOHP passes pointers between C and Java.